Reinforcement Learning Improves Traversal of Parametric Knowledge in LLMs: Structured Prompting Reveals Latent Knowledge in Instruct Models

-\textbf{Prompting} \begin{itemize} \item \textbf{Direct Question-Answering (QA) Prompting}: This baseline requires the model to provide only a single-letter answer to each multiple-choice question without any explanation. \item \textbf{Standard Chain-of-Thought (CoT) Prompting}: This template requests both a final answer and a supporting explanation, aiming to capture the model's intrinsic reasoning without imposing any procedural constraints. \item \textbf{Structured Prompting}: We introduce hierarchical instructions that enforce systematic reasoning.
-This strategy involves a two-stage process: (1) recall the hierarchical structural breakdown of the relevant medical code or concept, and (2) systematically evaluate each option with justification before elimination.
-This approach tests our hypothesis that enforcing structured knowledge recall and stepwise elimination can reduce performance gaps (see Appendix~\ref{app: prompts} for complete prompt templates).
+\textbf{Prompting.} We use three prompt templates: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=2pt] \item \textbf{Direct QA} asks the model to output only the final answer, without explanation. \item \textbf{CoT} asks the model to provide a final answer with a free-form explanation, without imposing any procedural constraints. \item \textbf{Structured Prompting} asks the model to traverse the relevant hierarchy of facts or codes before giving the final answer.
+This tests whether explicit structured recall can reduce the performance gap between instruct and reasoning models (see Appendix~\ref{app: prompts} for detail). \end{itemize}